poiyomi/PoiyomiDocs/docs/grabpass/grabpass.md

 ---
 sidebar_position: 1
-title: Grabpass
+title: Grab Pass
+description: Grab Pass Transparency takes a screenshot of the scene every frame to create special effects, such as refraction and blur.
+keywords: [grab, pass, grabpass, transparency, refraction, blur, poiyomi, shader]
 ---
 import PoiVideo from '@site/src/components/PoiVideo'

-:::caution
+Grab Pass transparency uses a Grab Pass, which takes a screenshot of the scene every frame to create special effects like refraction and blur.
+It's a powerful, but expensive feature that enables unique effects.

+To use Grab Pass, select the Shader variant `.poiyomi/Poiyomi Toon Grab Pass`.
+Included in this Shader variant, a new Grab Pass category will appear with the following settings shown below.

+:::warning
-Grabpass is an expensive feature - it has to take a screenshot every frame.
-This will always cause some amount of performance hit, so use it judiciously.
+Grab Pass is an expensive feature - it has to take a screenshot every frame.
+This will always cause some amount of performance hit, so use it judiciously!
 :::

-Grabpass transparency uses a grabpass, effectively a screenshot of the scene, to create special effects like refraction and blur.
-It's a powerful but expensive feature that enables unique effects.

-## Grabpass Transparency
+## Grab Pass Transparency

-The main section defines how the grabpass is blended with the scene.
+The main section defines how the Grab Pass is blended with the scene.

 ### Use Alpha

 - `Type`: **Checkbox**

-Directly uses the alpha of the material to define the blend amount (how much the grabpass color is blended with the base color).
+Directly uses the alpha of the material to define the blend amount (how much the Grab Pass color is blended with the base color).

 If enabled, **Blend Map** and **Blend Amount** will not be used.